jasonoucode/SQL-Practice/README.md

-CustomersOrders.sql  | One to Many + Inner, Left, and Right Joins StudentsPapers.sql   | One to Many + Inner, Left, and Right Joins ReviewsMovies.sql    | Many to Many + Inner, Left, and Right Joins
+CustomersOrders.sql  | One to Many + Inner, Left, and Right Joins StudentsPapers.sql   | One to Many + Inner, Left, and Right Joins ReviewsMovies.sql    | Many to Many + Inner, Left, and Right Joins /Instagram-Clone	 | Ultimate test of knowldege in regards to SQL